advance100/doc_webpack/webpack-options.md

 `commonjs2` - Export by setting `module.exports`: `module.exports = xxx`

+`umd` - Export to AMD, CommonJS2 or as property in root

 ## `bail`

 Report the first error als hard error instead of tolerating it.